inidaname/idchal/README.md

 # Fullstackchallenge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This project is fullstack typescript project was built on Node.js version 10.15.3 and generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+A full typescript project with a backend node.js and

 ## Development server